-While the term was originally used in 1951 in reference to the practice of workers calling in sick on the day after Thanksgiving, the shopping-related reference was first used in 1981.
 This was because the day’s sales are so high, it can push a retailer from being “in the red” (or losing money) to being “in the black”.

 Suffice to say, the day is built around separating you from as much of your money as possible.

-But before launching yourself into the internet brandishing your credit card, consider these tips for how to make sure that you don’t completely blow your budget.
+So before launching yourself into the internet brandishing your credit card, consider these tips for how to make sure that you don’t completely blow your budget.

 1. Set a budget and stick to it